 We could all easily have got into trouble with our fellow passengers, boys a few years older than us; I guess some of the girls did.

-These fellow travellers, confused boys, mostly around 18 or 19 years old, had been conscripted to fight and an unspeakable and unwinnable war against their countrymen.
+These fellow travellers, confused boys, mostly around 18 or 19 years old, had been conscripted to fight in an unspeakable and unwinnable war against their countrymen.
 They bought the schoolgirls drinks and wanted something in return.
 Innocence lost all round.

 Thinking of it now, I am glad that I was a late bloomer.
 I wasn’t interested in the booze or the boys, and probably dodged a bullet or two when I lay on my bed in my cabin being thrilled and chilled by the train instead of sneaking around with boys without names in SADF uniforms.